Economic success, a ‘credible’ SAF, regional cooperation key for Singapore to stay safe in today’s world: SM Lee

 He said Singapore also participates very actively in climate change conferences, discussions at the WTO, and at the United Nations’ Forum of Small States.

-“Small states have agency.
-I don't determine the outcome, but I have influence over my fate,” said Mr Lee.
+“Work together, because small states have agency – I do not determine the outcome, but I have influence over my fate,” said Mr Lee.

 WHY SINGAPORE SHOULD RESIST PICKING SIDES